semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Fastalne 2.167.0 ->  2.169.0

-To learn more about our image macOS images, check our [macOS Xcode 12](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-12-image/) and [macOS Xcode 11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/) documentation pages.
+To learn more about our image macOS images, check our [macOS Xcode 12](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-12-image/) and [macOS Xcode 11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/) documentation.

 ### Week of November 23, 2020